 ECOTRAIL OF THE MINHO RIVER

-- Relax at the picnic parks of Verdoejo, Ganfei, and Senhora da Cabeça (Cristelo Côvo) or the Foz do Manco Leisure Area (Friestas), which have beautiful natural settings.
+There are several perfect spots to pause: the picnic parks of Verdoejo, Ganfei, and Senhora da Cabeça (Cristelo Côvo), or the leisure area at Foz do Manco (Friestas), all surrounded by beautiful scenery.